Freelance Web Designer Brisbane

 Your website and domain hosting, such as your .com or .com.au is fully covered for the initial development period (2 months or 12 months depending on your package).

-We can handle renewals and hosting for you for $19.95 per month.
-This includes your website software updates and up to 3 minor revisions on your website per year (e.g. around 1 hour of work per revision).
+We can handle renewals and hosting for you for $29.95 per month.
+This includes your website maintenance, security updates and up to 3 minor revisions on your website per year (e.g. around 1 hour of work per revision).

 Alternatively, we can recommend excellent hosting providers for you starting from $4.95 per month.